Willie

 If Tyler Barton had asked me to write a blurb for his chapbook The Quiet Part Loud (which might have been weird considering I’ve only met him once in a

-Writers of At Least Three Books I Have Read and Loved: (I know it’s too dominated by white guys.
-Working on that.)
-Percival Everett Sigred Nunez Miranda July Marie-Helene Bertino
+Writers of At Least Three Books I Have Read and Loved: Percival Everett Louise Erdich Sigred Nunez Miranda July Marie-Helene Bertino John Steinbeck Hunter S. Thompson Charles Bukowski Jonathan Tropper

 I’d like to share some ideas on beginnings that occurred to me after a recent run through the slush pile.
 REM wrote a great song called Begin the Begin on their album,